Cass Pennant: Background

 Pennant's mother emigrated from Jamaica while pregnant and he was born in Doncaster, Yorkshire.
 Six weeks old, he was abandoned and was placed into a Dr. Barnardo's Home.
 As a black baby, Pennant was fostered by an elderly white family in Slade Green, Greater London where he was the only black person, and where he states he was "bullied from day one" year after year, and beaten persistently - "Not just from rivals or other kids, the whole town.
 Imagine as a kid, you're picked out; people in vehicles shouting out at you, total strangers".

-Pennant had been christened Carol (a common masculine name in parts of the West Indies, unusual as a masculine name in the UK, but is the Irish equivalent for the name "Charles") by his biological mother, which was also a source of bullying for him, particularly at school.
-After he saw the boxer Muhammad Ali (then known by his birth name of Cassius Clay) beat Henry Cooper he adopted the name Cass.
+Pennant had been christened Carol, a common masculine name in parts of the West Indies but unusual as a masculine name in the UK; this was also a source of bullying for him, particularly at school.
+After seeing legendary boxer Muhammad Ali (then known by his birth name of Cassius Clay) beat Henry Cooper, he adopted the name Cass.

-Pennant who stands 6'4 (193 cm), was a member, and leader, of the Inter City Firm (ICF) associated with the English football club West Ham United in the 1970s.
+Pennant was a member and leader of the Inter City Firm (ICF) associated with the English football club West Ham United in the 1970s.
 Cass Pennant's story is remarkable given the level of racism that was prevalent during the 1970s, 1980s and early 90s in Britain.
 Cass managed to rise to the top and become one of the generals of the ICF despite being black.
-He was eventually sentenced to four years in prison in 1980, and was the first person to receive that long of sentence for football hooliganism.
+He was eventually sentenced to four years in prison in 1980, and was the first person to receive that long a sentence for football hooliganism.
 After a second time in prison he started running a night club security firm in London.
 While working at one such nightclub in South London he was shot three times.

 In 2002, Pennant appeared on the Channel 4 documentary, Football's Fight Club about football hooliganism in the 1970s.
 He has been a consultant on television programmes such as The Real Football Factories and The Real Football Factories International.
 He also worked as a consultant and played a cameo role as a riot police officer in the 2005 drama film about football hooliganism, Green Street.